 Yes.
 We encourage shareholder participation in corporate governance by ensuring the confidentiality of shareholder votes.
 We have designated Broadridge, our independent transfer agent and registrar, to receive and tabulate shareholder votes.
 Your vote on any particular proposal will be kept confidential and will not be disclosed to us or any of our officers or employees except (i) where disclosure is required by applicable law, (ii) where disclosure of your vote is expressly requested by you or (iii) where we conclude in good faith that a bona fide dispute exists as to the authenticity of one or more proxies, ballots or votes, or as to the accuracy of any tabulation of such proxies, ballots or votes.
-However, aggregate vote totals will be disclosed to us from time to time and publicly announced at the Annual Meeting.
+However, aggregate vote totals will be disclosed to us from time to time and publicly announced at the Annual Meeting and in a Current Report on Form 8-K filed with the U.S. Securities and Exchange Commission (the "SEC") within four business days of the Annual Meeting.